google-research/lm-extraction-benchmark/README.md

   This dataset contains both the prefixes and suffixes for your use.
 We recommend that you reserve the last 1,000 examples as an internal validation set to compute the efficacy of your attack, but that's up to you.
-* [datasets/val_prefixes.csv](datasets/val_prefix.csv) is a set of 1,000 examples sampled from the Pile identically to the training set; the prefix set will be released on November 7th and the suffixes on December 14th.
+* [datasets/val_prefixes.npy](datasets/val_prefix.npy) is a set of 1,000 examples sampled from the Pile identically to the training set; the prefix set was released on November 14th and the suffixes will be released on December 14th.
   This will be the dataset used to run the validation round (see below for details).
 * test_prefix.csv will also be a set of 1,000 examples sampled identically to the above two, with the prefixes released on January 23rd, 2023 and the suffixes released on January 27th, 2023.